 We are here to close the gap between human and machine by explaining to computers the meaning of being human.

-We base our mental model on the work of Marvin Minsky, who understands the human mind as a collection of agents he refers to as a society of mind.
+We base our mental model on the work of Marvin Minsky, who describes the human mind as a collection of agents he refers to as a society of mind.
 These mental agents organized in groups and layers and collaborate as a society.

 The Model, In a nutshell